rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  a deeper inquiry.
-It presupposes a religious worldview that sufficiently makes sense of the world as it is, not as we wish it to be.
+It presupposes a religious worldview that sufficiently makes sense of the world as it really is, not as we wish it to be.
 Ultimately, Bitcoin is not your redeemer, but if you found your way to Bitcoin such that you